AFlyingCar/Game/README.md

 Programmers
 ===========

-Note: Please put your name on top of files that you are editing, and please only edit those.
+Note: Please put your name on top of files that you are editing as a comment or say *-[Name].py, and please only edit the files with your name on it.
 This is to avoid merging issues.

 -Sound files belong in:
   Sounds/